The Mentalist season 2

 The second season of The Mentalist premiered on September 24, 2009, and concluded in May 2010.
 It consists of 23 episodes.
 CBS moved the show from Tuesdays at 9:00 pm to Thursdays at 10:00 pm.
 The series was renewed for a second season in May 2009 by CBS.
-The second season of The Mentalist premiered in the United Kingdom on FIVE on Friday, February 19, 2010 at 9:00 pm.
+The second season of The Mentalist premiered in the United Kingdom on FIVE on Friday, February 19, 2010 at 9:00 pm And California Bureau of Investigation (CBI), solving complex homicides alongside Teresa Lisbon's team while actively pursuing leads on Red John.
+His obsession escalates as Red John tightens his grip, manipulating investigations and directly targeting Jane's colleagues and associates..